PolandOfficial Name: Republic of Poland

 Safety and Security

 The terrorism threat in Poland is low, however, like other countries in the Schengen zone, Poland’s open borders with its neighbors allow for the possibility of terrorist groups to enter/exit the country undetected.
-The latest U.S. Department of State Worldwide Caution should be reviewed as a guide on international and transnational terrorism operations against U.S. targets.
+Please review the current U.S. Department of State Worldwide Caution for information on international and transnational terrorism operations against U.S. targets.

 Soccer matches in Poland are often marred by confrontations between opposing fans.
-Such confrontations occasionally turn violent, and U.S. citizens should exercise caution when attending soccer matches or traveling near sporting venues during events.
+Such confrontations may become violent and U.S. citizens should exercise caution when attending soccer matches or traveling near sporting venues during events.
 U.S. citizens should also be aware of the potential for an increase in traffic and crowds after sporting events.
 As always, we urge you to avoid areas where you see heavy police presence or crowds assembling, to exercise caution if within the vicinity of any large public gatherings, and to stay away from demonstrations.

 To stay connected: